LeoPrivate/ansible-poc/README.md

   database: false | true
   reboot: false | true

 You can change the traditional behavior of my script by editing this variables to force a reboot.
-Why would you do that ? because I implement somes handlers and for example if there is no change in the git directory, almost nothing will happen (because I tried to make my script idempotent)
+Why would you do that ? because I implement somes handlers and for example if there is no change in the git directory, almost nothing will happen the second time you launch the script (because I tried to make my script idempotent)

 ## troubleshooting

-* You should probably be loggeded as "ubuntu" user in the machine where you execute the ansible playbook (you can change this behavior by editing setup_ubuntu1804 folder)
+* You should probably be loggeded as "ubuntu" user in the control node machine (where you execute the ansible playbook) => you can change this behavior by editing setup_ubuntu1804 folder and change variables name
-* I have not try on other operating system than ubuntu server 18.04 (for the machine you want to configure AND for the main machine)
+* I have not try on other operating system than ubuntu server 18.04 (for the machine you want to configure AND for the main machine), at your risk if you want to try another operating system